FEDERAL AVIATION ADMINISTRATION PUBLIC HEARING

 The proposed extension to Runway 13/31 at

 Marin County Airport - Gnoss Field is a Federal

 Environmental Impact Statement (EIS), in

 Policy Act (NEPA).
 In addition, a concurrent

-Environmental Impact Report (EIR) is being
+Environmental Impact Report (EIR) was

 prepared in accordance with the California

 Environmental Quality Act (CEQA).
 NEPA and CEQA

 agencies the right to review and comment on